ntabas00/Digital-Combination-Locker/README.md

 # Digital-Combination-Locker
-#this is the project for coen313(digital design II)
+#this is the project for hardware testing using VHDL